danielalcalde/encap/README.md

 * my_script/1/log
 * my_script/1/my_script.py
 * my_script/1/test_data.p

-## Options and details
-Encap will also pass an argument -loc with the location of the capsule so that files can be saved there.

 ## Configuring ssh
 The script can be also executed on a remote server through ssh.